MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Remediation**

-Depending on what caused this abnormal behavior to occur, different actions should be taken.
-For example, if this is due to scanning of the network, the machine from which this occurred should be blocked from the network (unless it is approved).
+ Different actions should be taken depending on what caused this abnormal behavior to occur.
+For example, if the network was scanned, the source machine should be blocked from the network (unless it is approved).

 ## Unusual protocol implementation